 Many people think of financial planning primarily as a two-pronged strategy: managing current income and debts and then saving and investing for the future.
 But there’s another component to a comprehensive financial plan that’s often overlooked: protection.
 This is where life insurance comes in.

-Your protection safety net
+Your insurance protection safety net

 When it comes to financial priorities in your 50s, does life insurance still deserve a place in the mix?
 If your mortgage is paid off, your children are out of college, and you and your spouse have an adequate nest egg for retirement and emergencies, life insurance may seem like an unnecessary expense.